 At Illinois State, Redbirds support Redbirds.
-In fact, more than 46,000 alumni, parents, faculty, staff, students, and friends have supported current students’ dreams by contributing to Redbirds Rising: The Campaign for Illinois State.
-To honor the generous donors who help the University provide a premier educational experience, Illinois State will be kicking off its inaugural Redbird Philanthropy Week on February 25, 2019.
+In fact, more than 54,000 alumni, parents, faculty, staff, students, and friends have supported current students’ dreams by contributing to Redbirds Rising: The Campaign for Illinois State.
+To honor the generous donors who help the University provide a premier educational experience, Illinois State will be kicking off its second annual Redbird Philanthropy Week on February 24, 2020.

 “Philanthropy improves everything we do at Illinois State University,” Miller said.
 “Donors play such a critical role in advancing the University.
 Redbird Philanthropy Week is an occasion to celebrate our donors while featuring opportunities for students to understand the ways donors actively work to help them rise to new heights of excellence.”

-The hallmark of Redbird Philanthropy Week is Illinois State’s first ever exclusive giving day on February 28, Birds Give Back.
+The hallmark of Redbird Philanthropy Week is Illinois State’s exclusive giving day on February 27, Birds Give Back: 1 Day for Change.
 Birds Give Back emphasizes the importance of participation in the philanthropic process, no matter one’s financial standing.
 The day will feature gift matching, where donors will match donations given to a particular fund or college up to a set dollar amount.
-Another feature of Birds Give Back are unique giving challenges.
+Another feature of Birds Give Back is unique giving challenges.
 One such challenge will unlock a $100,000 gift from a donor once 500 individuals donate during Birds Give Back.
 All challenges and matches will be posted on the day’s site, BirdsGiveBack.IllinoisState.edu.

 According to Senior Director of Annual Giving Jillian Nelson, the giving challenges on Birds Give Back ensure that Redbirds’ gifts will be more impactful.